GaryAustin1/RLS-Performance/README.md

 ### Sample results

 The code used for the below tests can be found here: [LINK](https://github.com/GaryAustin1/rls/tree/main):
-The tests are on 100K row table.
+The tests are on a 100K row table.

 Show RLS and before after for above examples.